shridev24801/chatApp/README.md

 -   `npm install && npm run dev`
 -   `php artisan storage:link`
 -   `php artisan serve`
--    Register and  the user to login
+-    Register the user to login and start with the chat

 ## Contributing